-Michigan Assault, Battery & Domestic Violence
+Assault and Battery & Domestic Violence

-Being charged with assault and/or battery in Michigan is a very serious matter.
+Being charged with assault and battery in Michigan is a very serious matter.
 To put this in perspective, convictions carry penalties ranging from a Misdemeanor up to 1 year in jail, to a Felony punishable by 25 years to life!
 Even if you were acting in self-defense, without witnesses or video, you could potentially face penalties.
 As a result, it’s important to protect your rights and affirm your innocence.

 As experienced Michigan criminal defense lawyers, Kelly & Kelly can protect your future and present your case with proper facts/evidence to the prosecutor and judge.